 -Jeni Mistry, as we discuss the purpose of her interview.

 Mistry is a Principal Engineer in Transmission and Generation Operations.
-She has been with SRP for 18 years and has accomplished much, including receiving several high-performance awards for work during her tenure.
+She has been with SRP for nearly 20 years and has accomplished much, including receiving several high-performance awards for work during her tenure.

 But Mistry’s story began well before she joined SRP.
 She is originally from India, where she earned an engineering degree focused on instrumentation and controls.
 Mistry’s first internship was at a power plant, and that is where her interest in power systems was ignited and a career path was set forth.

-“It’s been almost 20 years since I came to the U.S.,” she says.
+“It’s been almost 20 years since I came to the U.S.,” said Mistry.
 “When I got here, I wanted to continue to work in that field but with a broader perspective.
 So I attended ASU and earned an electrical engineering degree focused on power systems.”

-You read that right – Mistry has two engineering degrees.
+You read that right — Mistry has two engineering degrees.
 And while she will tell you that earning two degrees was one of her biggest career challenges, she will also say it was a great learning opportunity and a chance to meet new people.
-She’ll also tell you that passion, ultimately, is what kept her going then and continues to do so today.
+She also shared that passion, ultimately, is what kept her going then and continues to do so today.

 Where the SRP journey began